Extended Child Pose - Utthita Balasana

 Contents

-Extended Child Pose or Utthita Balasana (oo-tee-tah – bal-AHS-anna) is a restorative, gentle and restful posture which has calming benefits for the body and mind.
-The name is derived from the Sanskrit utthita, meaning “extended,” bala, meaning “child,” and asana, meaning “pose.”
+Extended Child Pose, also known as Utthita Balasana (oo-tee-tah – bal-AHS-anna), is a gentle and rejuvenating posture that brings a sense of calmness to both the body and mind.
+The name of this pose originates from Sanskrit, with “utthita” meaning “extended,” “bala” meaning “child,” and “asana” meaning “pose.”

-Utthita Balasana is a good posture to connect more consciously with the breath, and to deliberately breathe into the back of the body and lungs.
-Every inhalation domes the back of the body upward, and every exhalation lengthens the torso and spine.
+Utthita Balasana serves as a wonderful opportunity to establish a deeper connection with your breath, consciously directing it towards the back of the body and lungs.
+With each inhalation, the back of the body gently expands, while each exhalation encourages a lengthening of the torso and spine.

 Step-by-Step Instructions